Strategic clarity at the intersection of psychology, communication, and organizational life

 Clinical, educational, or service-based teams doing emotionally demanding work

-Organizations that are successful on paper, but feel less clear or cohesive internally
+Founder-led organizations that are successful on paper, but feel less cohesive internally

 This is not about starting from scratch.